Interview: This Year’s Most Inspirational Hikers in New Zealand

 Tackling the Great Walks of New Zealand

 It’s not much to ask: the best way to see New Zealand’s landscapes is by doing multi-day hikes!
-Not only that, but multiples of multi-day hikes!
+Not only that but multiples of multi-day hikes!
 But if anyone can demonstrate how much doing the Great Walks is worth it, then Taylor can.
 She has now tackled more than half of the walks, whilst using crutches!
-Despite having hip surgery due to being diagnosed with a bone cancer, osteosarcoma, 6 years ago, she has not let that become a barrier.
+Despite having hip surgery due to being diagnosed with bone cancer, osteosarcoma, 6 years ago, she has not let that become a barrier.
 “I’ve been doing my best to not let it slow me down, so I’ve become quite agile of crutches,” she says.